-Psychological co-morbidities are commonly seen in patients of COPD because of the chronicity and nature of the disease, resulting debility and multi-system involvement [7].
-However, despite the GOLD guidelines, and various other statuary bodies repeatedly signifying the importance of their identification and management, [4,17-19] they have usually remained under-diagnosed and undertreated.
-Henceforth, because of paucity of literature, various agencies from time to time have recommended the need for undertaking research studies to identify psychological co-morbidities in COPD and examine the role of specific psychological intervention in such patients [20,21].
-No data from the Indian subcontinent could be traced.
-The present study which aimed to evaluate the additional role of psychological intervention in the comprehensive management of the patients of COPD was hence planned in accordance with such recommendations.
+Psychological comorbidities are commonly seen in patients with COPD because of the chronicity and nature of the disease, resulting in debility and multisystem involvement [7].
+However, despite the GOLD guidelines and various other statuary bodies repeatedly signifying the importance of their identification and management [4,17-19], they have usually remained under-diagnosed and undertreated.
+Henceforth, because of the paucity of literature, various agencies from time to time have recommended the need for undertaking research studies to identify psychological comorbidities in COPD and examine the role of specific psychological intervention in such patients [20,21].
+No data from the Indian sub-continent could be traced.
+The present study, which aimed to evaluate the additional role of psychological intervention in the comprehensive management of the patients of COPD, was hence planned in accordance with such recommendations.

-The three groups in our study were matched with respect to age, gender, rural/urban background, smoking habits and co-morbidities, eliminating any bias in our groups at baseline, or any effect on the results at follow-up because of these socio-demographic factors.
+The three groups in our study were matched with respect to age, gender, rural/urban background, smoking habits, and comorbidities, eliminating any bias in our groups at baseline or any effect on the results at follow-up because of these socio-demographic factors.

-In the present study, GHQ-12 was used as a psychiatric tool to screen COPD patients for psychological co-morbidity and decide further course of action.
-It served as an acceptable scoring system in our patients as it is simple, valid and was easily administered by even a pulmonologist in shortest time frames in our busy out-patient setups.
-In both Groups B and C, significantly lesser numbers of patients were found to be suffering from psychological distress (GHQ>3) at follow-up (11.5% and 53.8% respectively), than at baseline.
-The mean GHQ-12 score in group B and C at baseline was 6.35 ± 2.06 and 5.08 ± 1.50 respectively.
-At follow-up, it improved to 1.73 ± 1.08 and 3.73 ± 1.28 respectively.
-Both these results showed that extent of improvement in psychological distress was maximal in group B, where the management was done by the psychiatrist.
-The counselling by the pulmonologist in Group C also yielded encouraging results as lesser number of patients were suffering from psychological distress at follow-up and there was a decrease in mean GHQ-12 score too.
-But the psychological intervention delivered by the psychiatrist to patients of Group B faired significantly better, as reflected by the far better improvements in these two parameters in this group.
+In the present study, GHQ-12 was used as a psychiatric tool to screen COPD patients for psychological comorbidity and decide further course of action.
+It served as an acceptable scoring system for our patients as it is simple, valid, and easily administered by even a pulmonologist in the shortest time frames in our busy outpatient setups.
+In both groups B and C, significantly lesser numbers of patients were found to be suffering from psychological distress (GHQ>3) at follow-up (11.5% and 53.8%, respectively) than at baseline.
+The mean GHQ-12 score in groups B and C at baseline was 6.35±2.06 and 5.08±1.50, respectively.
+At follow-up, it improved to 1.73 ± 1.08 and 3.73 ± 1.28 , respectively.
+Both these results showed that the extent of improvement in psychological distress was maximal in group B, where the management was done by the psychiatrist.
+The counseling by the pulmonologist in group C also yielded encouraging results as a lesser number of patients were suffering from psychological distress at follow-up and there was a decrease in mean GHQ-12 score too.
+However, the psychological intervention delivered by the psychiatrist to patients of group B faired significantly better, as reflected by the far better improvements in these two parameters in this group.
 Our results are in coherence with the already available literature [22-25].